colfio/colfio/README.md

 - `unsubscribe(action)` - unsubscribes a message
 - `sendMessage` - sends a message
 - `onMessage` - called whenever the component receives a message
+- `onRemove` - called before removal from the scene
 - `onUpdate` - game loop, called each 16ms, used to update the component's state
 - `onFinish` - called when the component is about to be finished and removed
-- `finish` - will terminate the component and remove it from the game object
+- `finish()` - will terminate the component and remove it from the game object

 ### Built-in components